felixbur/nkululeko/README.md

 # Nkululeko
-A project to detect speaker characteristics with machine learning experiments with a very high level interface.
+A project to detect speaker characteristics with machine learning experiments with a very high level interface based on [audformat](https://github.com/audeering/audformat).

 ## Overview
 The idea is to have a very high level framework (based on e.g. sklearn and pytorch) that can be used by people not being experienced programmers as they mainly have to adapt the initialization parameter files.